Week 2 - Cutting

 Wrinkles from being folded, or rolled on the bolt, can really mess up your accuracy.

 I don't know what your cutting preference is, usually, but some people use the measurements on the ruler to line up the fabric and cut, and others use the measurements on the mat.
 In this case, use the ruler because it will be more accurate.
-If you have a stripology or other slotted ruler, you can use that as well and make your life a bit easier, although I'm not sure if it does all the strip sizes we need here.
+If you have a Creative Grids Stripology or other slotted ruler, I definitely recommend using that.

 You may have wondered why I say in the pattern to cut most of the WOF (width of fabric) strips in half, so they're 21" long.
 The reason is that they will be less likely to warp when we go to sew the strips together.
 Because 42" is very long for a skinny strip, cutting them in half will add an extra step, but it'll make your life a lot easier when it comes to sewing and squaring up the strip sets.